WinVector/wrapr/extras/bquote.md

 harder than the more desirable programming over data) I suggest reading a few of the references and picking a system that works well for your tasks.

+For fine control of the arguments of a single function call we recommend `base::do.call()`.

 `gtools::defmacro()` is a great tool for building macros, especially parameterized code-snippets that are intended to have visible side